Opty0602/QArag_Agent/README.md

 LLM Model used: GPT4ALL - mistral-7b-openorca.Q4_0.gguf (4.11GB)
 Embedding Model Used: GPT4AllEmbeddings - all-MiniLM-L6-v2.gguf2.f16.gguf (<100MBs)

+One could also find two docstore_index folder, semanticdocstore_index is vectorstore of chunks created by Semantic Chunking using aforementioned Embedding Model, whereas other vectorstore folder contains vectorestore embeddings by performing RecursiveTextSplitting.

 Though I didnt have much experience with RAGs but even by doing this home assigment challenged my capabilities.
 I had fun doing it and do realise the places I lack behind.

-Thanks Steps AI for showing interest and giving me a chance.
+And Thanks you Steps AI for showing interest and giving me a chance.